Jacky1128/Rep-MTL/README.md

 ## Overview

-Rep-MTL (ICCV 2025) is a representation-level regularization method for multi-task learning that introduces task saliency-based objectives to encourage cross-task feature sharing and mitigate negative transfer.
+Rep-MTL is a representation-level regularization method for multi-task learning that introduces task saliency-based objectives to encourage cross-task information sharing while mitigating negative transfer.